 T-glase is a Taulman industrial printing material (PETT ) that has the properties of optical transparency, rigidity, and high strength.
 T-glase is water-clear, but because 3D printed parts are printed with many thin layers, the parts will tend to be translucent rather than clear.
 T-glase is popular for printing objects such as vases and jewelry.
 T-glase will hold liquids and is specifically made of FDA approved polymers for direct food contact/containers such as cups, glasses, and utensils.

-Flexible Filament, Soft PLA, or Flex for short, is a new soft and pliable material that enables the creation of stretchy, bendy, and rubber-like objects such as flip-flops, stretchy bands, functional hinges, joints, and rubbery parts.
+Flexible Filament, Soft PLA, or Flex for short, are new soft and pliable materials that enable the creation of stretchy, bendy, and rubber-like objects such as flip-flops, stretchy bands, functional hinges, joints, and rubbery parts.
 Available in a variety of colors, Flex filaments such as NinjaFlex, FilaFlex, and FlexPLA are some of the newest materials capable of extending the capabilities of many of today’s 3D printers.

 Metal Composite filaments are usually PLA blended with various metal fibers to produce a metallic looking print.
 These include carbon fiber-infused filaments, stainless steel, magnetic iron, bronze, brass, and copper.
 The resulting prints take on the color of the base metal and can be polished to give a pleasing looking patina reminisent of antique or weather-worn metal sculpture.